by Texas Homesteader ~

 Of course I’m offering them to schools/churches/nurseries for them to use on their bookshelves to hold crayons, legos & such.
 And I’ve shared many different ideas where I repurpose them here on the Homestead too.

-But recently I was catching up on a chore and I remembered another helpful way I’m able to repurpose these handy empty lidded coffee cans.
-Check out this Homestead Hack.
+But recently I was catching up on laundry and needed to whip up more of our Homemade Laundry Soap.
+I remembered another helpful way I’m able to repurpose these handy empty lidded coffee cans.

 Repurposing Ideas For Empty Coffee Cans